Pre-clinical research

 PhD candidate

-The Addictions team welcomes applications from highly motivated students and post-docs interested in research into addictions, mood disorders and neural circuits.
-If you would like to join us, please contact Emmanuel Darcq.
+The Addictions team welcomes applications from students of all disciplines and postdoctoral researchers who are motivated and interested in research on addictions, mood disorders, and neural circuits.
+If you would like to join us, please contact Emmanuel DARCQ.